sebqq/feather1s/README.md

 Bundled font is generated using [Fontello](http://fontello.com/) font generator.

-## Usage in react-native
+## Interested in react-native usage?

-Are you interested in using this font inside react-native project?
-Then [react-native-feather1s](https://github.com/sinodko/react-native-feather1s) package might be helpful to you!
+If you are interested in using feather1s within your react-native project then [react-native-feather1s](https://github.com/sinodko/react-native-feather1s) package might be helpful to you!

 |   react-native-vector-icons feather icons      |    react-native-feather1s         |
 | :-------------------------------------------------------------------------------------------------------: | :-------------------------------------------------------------------------------------------------------: |